Sergije Krešić

-Sergije Krešić (born 29 November 1946) is a retired Croatian football manager and former player.
+Sergije Krešić (born 29 November 1946) is a Croatian retired football manager and former player.
 Krešić coached a number of lower level sides in Spain, where he is known by the name Sergio Kresic.

 Playing career

 He joined Hajduk Split youth team in 1960, becoming a senior in 1965.
 That same year he played with a neighbouring club RNK Split and a year later returned to Hajduk and became the youth squad coach.
 After finishing his high-school studies in 1968 he moved to United States where he played indoor football with Cleveland Stokers.
 Afterwards he returned to Europe to play with Belgian club KSK Beveren.
 In 1970, he moved back to Yugoslavia and plays first until 1972 with Yugoslav First League club FK Bor, and afterwards between 1972 and 1975 with OFK Beograd.
 In 1975, he signed with Spanish La Liga side Burgos CF and stayed until 1978.
 His good attitude and quality exhibitions resulted in him becoming team captain in his last season there, an achievement hard to accomplish in those days for a foreigner.
 His last season as player was spent back in the States with Houston in 1978.